chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

       }
     }

+Refer to [Optional cluster settings](#optional-cluster-settings) for additional settings that are available for `system.conf`.

 ### Step 3 Set up the first node

 At a command prompt, run the following server setup command and follow the on-screen instructions: